-The BES Server is the heart of the BES System.
+The BES Server is the heart of the BigFix System.
 It runs on a server-class computer on your network that should have direct Internet access as well as direct access to all the BES Client computers in your network.
-Make sure your server meets the requirements outlined in the BES Server Requirements section (page 12).
+Make sure your server meets the requirements outlined in the BES Server Requirements section (page 5).
+Also, you can consult the knowledge-base article at http://support.bigfix.com/bes/install/serverreq71.html.